 - 1. Close reading of the questions, thesis, and methods of individual texts - 2.
-Simple and jargon-free summary for an audience who cannot be presumed to already know the subfield well - 3.
+Summary of a piece of research in different formats appropriate for different contexts - 3.
 Logical presentation of a set of texts as competing perspectives on a shared question

-A full description of these exercises is available at http://bit.ly/2NeBkUJ.
+A full description of these exercises is available at bit.ly/3ghMdzR.